COS301-SE-2020/Puzzle-Generator/README.md

 ### Tapiwa Mazibuko
 u18203541
-* Tapiwa was responsible for integration and unit testing
+* Tapiwa was responsible for integration and unit testing and quality requirements testing
 * https://tapiwamazibuko.github.io

 ### Tsholofelo Gomba
 u17391718
-* Tsholofelo was responsible for the Angular website and Node API functionality
+* Tsholofelo was responsible for the Angular Website setup and functtionality, Node API setup and functionality and database setup and functionality
 * https://u173Tsholo.github.io

 ### Yuval Langa
 u18174142
-* Yuval is our team leader responsible for manual and AI puzzle functionality.
+* Yuval is our Team Lead responsible for manual and AI puzzle functionality and the puzzle solver system.
 * https://glasses-kun.github.io/online-cv/